strawpants/ocean-mass/README.md

 Contains software and data to produce ocean mass time series from GRACE gravimetry.

 ## Citation
-when using data or software from this repository please cite: TBD and provide a link to this repository.
+When using data or software from this repository please cite: TBD and provide a link to this repository.

 ## Usage
-see.
+See.